 Under the provisions of the Family and Medical Leave Act (FMLA), employees are entitled to up to twelve weeks of leave per twelve-month period under particular circumstances that are critical to the life of an employee or family member.

-Types of Family and Medical Leaves of Absence
+Types of Family and Medical Leave of Absence

 Type 1: The Family and Medical Leave Act (FMLA) of 1993 provides eligible University employees up to 12 weeks of unpaid leave during a 12-month period for the following situations:

 - upon the birth of the employee’s child;